 The DraftMax table is a combination back/downdraft table.
-This combination of back and downdraft table, pulls welding fumes away from a welder’s breathing zone.
+This combination of back and downdraft table pull welding fumes away from a welder’s breathing zone.

-Making a choice needs to take account the size of weldments or work pieces, the layout of the facility and the volume of welding.
+Making a choice needs to take into account the size of weldments or workpieces, the layout of the facility, and the volume of welding.